bparanj/crystal/programming/iac/docs/experiments/domain-ip-mapping.md

    - After making the changes, use an SSL test tool like SSL Labs (https://www.ssllabs.com/ssltest/) to verify that the SSL setup for `www.example.com` is correct.
    - Test accessing `www.example.com` in a browser to ensure that it loads correctly and shows a secure connection.

-Wait for DNS changes to propagate, which can take anywhere from a few minutes to 48 hours, although it's typically on the shorter side.
+Wait for DNS changes to propagate, which can take anywhere from a few minutes to 48 hours, although it's  on the shorter side.